cunybpl/nycet_pnp/src/content/calculation_methodologies/fan-motors-energy-consumption.md

 This calculation tool is for VFD-controlled fans that are operated at two speeds, as well as for a constant speed, constant volume system.
 Measured input data include hourly average current (in Amps), as directly measured by current transformers, and spot measurements for true power at both high and low speed operation for the supply and return fans in the Fan Motor.
 If the tool is used for a constant speed, constant volume system, then set the low speed input data to zeroes and enter the all the input data for high speed.

-1. Convert seconds fan is on per our to percent fan is on per hour (Worksheet: "Step 2.
+1. Convert seconds fan is on per hour to percent fan is on per hour (Worksheet: "Step 2.
 Percent Runtime Calcs") for supply and return fans.

 <p class="equation equation-center">\begin{equation} \%FanOn_{high,f}(t_{f}) = \begin{cases} 100\% & \text{if } i_{high,f} * (1+\varepsilon) < i_{f}(t_{f}) \\ \frac{i_{f}(t_{f}) - i_{low,f}}{i_{high,f} - i_{low,f}} & \text{if } i_{low,f} * (1+\varepsilon) < i_{f}(t_{f}) < i_{high,f}* (1-\varepsilon) \\ 0\% & \text{if } i_{f}(t_{f}) < i_{low,f} * (1+\varepsilon) \end{cases} \end{equation}</p>